t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Low cost and massive availability of storage and processing power enabled the realization of another computing model, in which virtualized resources can be leased in an on-demand fashion, being provided as general utilities.
 Companies like Amazon, Google, Facebook, etc. widely adopted this paradigm for delivering services over the Internet, gaining both economical and technical benefits {{Botta}}.

-Today, an unprecedented volume and variety of data is generated by things, and applications deployed at the network edge consume this data.
+Today, an unprecedented volume and variety of data is generated by Things, and applications deployed at the network edge consume this data.
 In this context, cloud-based service models are not suitable for some classes of applications, which for example need very short response times, access to local personal data, or generate vast amounts of data.
 Those applications may instead leverage edge computing.